 Nikuti Recipe

 In this article, I have shared step-by-step instructions on Nikuti sweet recipe.
-Along with that, I have also included step-by-step instructions on how to make chena or chenna (Indian Cottage Cheese) easily with just 2 ingredients!
+I have also included step-by-step instructions on how to make chena or chenna (Indian Cottage Cheese) easily with just 2 ingredients!

 Nikuti tastes very similar to Bengali sweet known as Pantua and Chanar Jilipi, the only difference is the shape and the size.
-The dough is practically and the sugar syrup is practically the same.
-Here, in the case of Nikuti, we will be dividing the dough into much smaller portions and roll them to shape them between our palms.
+The dough is practically and the sugar syrup is almost the same.
+Here, in the case of Nikuti, we will be dividing the dough into much smaller portions and rolling them to shape them between our palms.

 This is a small batch of Nikuti mishti recipe which would give you around 15-17 pieces.
 So, if you want to make a bigger batch of it, just double or triple the recipe.
 Indian sweets recipes like this are quite delicious, and I bet you can’t stop at one!